 The effect of the net pensions' liability of changes in individual assumptions can be measured.
-For instance, all other factors remaining equal, a 0.5% decrease in the discount rate assumption would result in an increase in the pension liability of £51 million (see note 45).
+For instance, all other factors remaining equal, a 0.5% decrease in the discount rate assumption on the Fire fighters Pension would result in an increase in the pension liability of £46 million, similarly a 0.1% decrease would impact the LGPS by £1.27m (see note 45).